anze3db/blog/content/posts/2023-10-06-pytest-plugin.md

 ---
-title: "Writing a Pytest plugin"
+title: "Writing a Pytest Plugin"
 date: 2023-10-06
 slug: "pytest-plugin"
 summary: "How to write a simple pytest plugin."